Keyboard shortcuts

 Built-in Hooks

-pondrs provides two built-in hook implementations.
+pondrs provides three built-in hook implementations.

 LoggingHook